-Are you one of the many people with internal communication jobs and who've been longing for a seat at the table when it comes to developing an internal communications strategy with bottom-line repercussions, now is your time to shine.
+Are you one of the many people with internal communications jobs who've been longing for a seat at the table when it comes to developing an internal communications strategy with bottom-line repercussions?
+If so, then now is your time to shine.

 Here are our 10 reasons why.

 1. The Employee Experience Is Now a Top Focus

 Otherwise known as EX, the employee experience has been trending in corporate circles since around 2013.
-Since then, it has become abundantly clear that a well-considered and wisely implemented strategy in regard to EX—one that takes into consideration employee perceptions as well as environmental factors in the workplace and a consumer-style approach to HR—leads to greater levels of employee engagement, enthusiasm, involvement, retention, and employer brand commitment.
+It's now very clear that companies need a well-considered and wisely implemented strategy in regard to EX.
+Such an approach takes into consideration employee perceptions as well as environmental factors in the workplace.
+And it takes a consumer-style view of HR.
+All of this combined leads to greater levels of employee engagement, enthusiasm, involvement, retention, and employer brand commitment.

-Those with internal communication jobs, then you understand better than most how the workplace environment affects communication.
-They know that in an era when workers are becoming increasingly decentralized, access to information and the ability to share and interact with it must be mobile and possible from anywhere.
+Those with internal communications jobs, then you understand better than most how the workplace environment affects communication.
+They know that in an era when workers are increasingly decentralized, access to information and the ability to share and interact with it must be mobile and possible from anywhere.

 As for internal communications tools . . .

 2. Enterprise Digital Tools Must Be Consumer-Grade

-Communicators, not to mention anyone with a smartphone, have surely taken note of the disparity between the apps they use for business and the ones they use in their personal lives.
-With the average US consumer spending as many as 60 hours per week on their digital devices, it’s no surprise that they’ve come to expect that intelligently designed, practical software should be available in every area of their lives.
+Employees—and anyone with a smartphone—have surely noticed the disparity between apps used at work and those in their personal lives.
+The average US consumer spends as many as 60 hours per week on their digital devices.
+It’s therefore no surprise that they’ve come to expect intelligently designed, practical software everywhere else in their lives.

-Communicators know that any digital tool made available to workers must work as well if not better than the mobile tools (in other words, apps) that they know and love from their non-working lives.
-Unfortunately, enterprise-grade software has never been synonymous with style and efficiency, but that is not to say that enterprise organizations shouldn’t make it a priority to find software solutions that do their best to match the user-centric sophistication and elegance of consumer-grade tools.
+Communicators know that any digital tool made available to workers must work as well if not better than the mobile tools that they know and love from their non-working lives.
+Unfortunately, enterprise-grade software has never been synonymous with style and efficiency.
+But that is not to say that enterprise organizations shouldn’t make it a priority to find software solutions that do their best to match the user-centric sophistication and elegance of consumer-grade tools.

 3. Consumer-Grade Means Mobile-First 📱